-On behalf of the Organizing Committee, to cave and karst management professionals and anyone interested in the management, protection, and conservation of karst systems.
-The 22nd National Cave and Karst Management Symposium, jointly sponsored by Buffalo National River, Arkansas Chapter of The Nature Conservancy, and Cave Research Foundation, will be held in Eureka Springs, Arkansas, from October 16 to October 20, 2017.
+On behalf of the Planning Committee, to cave and karst management professionals and anyone interested in the management, protection, and conservation of karst systems.
+The 22nd National Cave and Karst Management Symposium, held in partnership with the Buffalo National River, Arkansas Chapter of The Nature Conservancy, and Cave Research Foundation, will occur in Eureka Springs, Arkansas, from October 16 to October 20, 2017.

 Committee Members: Ethan Brown, Bob Hoke, Cory Holliday, Matthew Niemiller, Kayla Sapkota, and Michael E. Slay